CaptainProton42/SphereScaper/README.md

 1. Start with a triangulation (in the tweeet above triangles in a hexagon)
 2. Remove random edges triangles to create quads (we will now have a grid consisting of mostly quads but also some triangles)
 3. Subdivide *all quads and triangles* into new quads
-4. Relax the mesh to make it look more natural
+4. Relax the grid to make it look more natural

 ### Step 1: Triangulation

 The first step of the algorithm requires a triangulation.
 What is a triangulation, you ask?
-Well, there are many definitions (*including but not limited to tracking bad guys in police crime drama series*) but in our case we will define it as surface triangulation which, with the words of [Wikipedia](https://en.wikipedia.org/wiki/Surface_triangulation), is "a net of triangles, which covers a given surface partly or totally".
+Well, there are many definitions (*including but not limited to tracking bad guys in police crime dramas*) but in our case we will define it as *surface triangulation* which, with the words of [Wikipedia](https://en.wikipedia.org/wiki/Surface_triangulation), is "a net of triangles, which covers a given surface partly or totally".
 Simply put, we split our initial shape into many smaller triangles.
 In the tweet above this is the triangulation of a hexagon but we can triangulate any surface, really.

 A popular triangulation of the surface of a sphere is the so-called [icosphere](https://en.wikipedia.org/wiki/Geodesic_polyhedron).
 It is, of course, not the only triangulation but it has some nice properties including the fact that all triangles have the same size.